ashokvadivelu/MockNetworking/README.md

 # MockNetworking

-This project helps you to mock the networking api call.
+This project act as a wrapper class to mock your networking api call.